 Parties must send by MAIL pertinent court documents, the memorandum of law and a courtesy copy to the Court at least seven (7) days prior to hearing along with a cover letter with the case number, style of the case and date of hearing.
 In the event all pertinent Court documents are not received timely the Court reserves the right to have parties reschedule the hearing.

 All Motions to Dismiss to be heard must include the copy of the complaint and/or the amended complaint that they are referring to.

 Specially set hearings are set by Court order and cannot be canceled/continued/added on to except by further order of the Court unless the matter is settled (with agreed order presented to Court at time of scheduled special set hearing or the motion/petition is withdrawn).

 Appearance by Telephone

-The Court does permit telephonic appearances for the Uniform Motion Calendar and Specially Set Hearings up to 30 min.
-No telephone hearings are allowed for evidentiary hearings unless by Court order.
+The Court DOES permit telephonic appearances for the Uniform Motion Calendar and Specially Set Hearings up to 30 min.
+The parties must file a Motion (for both UMC and Special Set Hearings) and submit an order to the Court for approval.
 At least one party must appear in person.
 At the time of hearing the party appearing in person MUST give the telephone number of the party appearing by phone to the Judge or Courtroom Deputy.
 If more than one Law Office is appearing by phone, then they should all be on ONE LINE at the time of phone call.
 Division AJ DOES NOT utilize CourtCall.
 All court call calendars received will be disregarded.

 If multiple parties wish to appear by phone.
 They must all be on one line at the time that the call is initiated.